mowies/composed/README.md

 ## Git Repository Setup

 The `/deployments` directory should be a Git repository.
-This repository contains the Docker Compose files for each service. **Each service needs its own folder for the script to work properly (as shown in the example above).** To work with the script properly, initialize a Git repository in this directory and commit your changes.
+This repository contains the Docker Compose files for each node and service. **Each node and service needs its own folder for the script to work properly (as shown in the example above).** To work with the script properly, initialize a Git repository in this directory and commit your changes.

 Example workflow:
 1. Initialize the Git repository: